Marks and Spencer Online Assessment: Application Process, Interview & Preparation Guide

 Marks and Spencer online assessments

-They provide the information and instructions you need within each test.
-The tests evaluate the way you process information and think on your feet.
+They provide the information and instructions you need for each test.
+The Mark and Spencer online tests evaluate the way you process information and think on your feet.

 We will go through all the testing options now to make sure you aren’t presented with any nasty surprises.
 Remember not every role will be given every test so make sure to check the instructions in your application thoroughly.